yoramvandevelde/wp-cli_attack_object_cache/README.md

 	- proc functions (proc_open, proc_terminate, proc_close, proc_get_status, proc_nice)
 	- posix functions (posix_kill, posix_mkfifo, posix_setpgid, posix_setsid, posix_setuid, posix_getpwuid, posix_uname)
-	- other vulnerable function (popen, pclose, system, show_source, dl, shell_exec, passthru) *These are not disabled by default, but any sane hosting company would disable these.*
+	- other vulnerable function (popen, pclose, system, show_source, dl, shell_exec, passthru)

+**These are not disabled by default, but any sane hosting company would disable these.**

 So when a page is requested via the webserver PHP-FPM executes the WordPress installation as `webuser`.
+It looks up any objects in cache as is needed and extends the data with new queries to the database.
 The output of the process is then served to the requestor.
-In this context the configuration of the server provides some security and is bound to the webroot of the site.
+In this context the configuration of the server provides some security and is bound to the open_basedir or docroot of the site.

 When a local system user (ie. sysadmins, support, client connecting via ssh, cronjobs) execute wp-cli.phar it is executing in context of that user.
-So the PHP process runs as the user executing it... think about that.
+So the PHP process runs as the user executing it.
+It is the way linux and most other operating systems work.
+The program is run in context of the user if not specified otherwise.
 This is where we have a way to attack the system.

+Let's assume we have control over a WordPress site hosted by hostingcompany X. This can be because we payed them to or someone else did and we took over their WordPress.
+Hostingcompany X has this superrad employee supportdeskcalled Patrick.
+Why, Patrick you ask, well just because they do.

-Let's inject the following into `wp-content/object-cache.php`.
+Let's inject the following into `wp-content/object-cache.php` on this WordPress install.
 Read the comment in the code to see what it does:
 ```
 <?php
 	@$uid = posix_getuid();